 Butler moved to Los Angeles in 1980 where he gigged and worked as a talent development consultant for Motown Records and the Stevie Wonder organization.
 After sitting in with bassist Charlie Haden, Butler's fortunes changed.
 He recorded his first album, Fivin' Around, for MCA/Impulse! in 1986.
 After a second MCA/Impulse! release, The Village, Butler's reputation as an important force in the jazz world began earning him hordes of new fans.
 Critics raved about a virtuoso pianist who mixed soul with brains, and about a live performer who consistently knocked audiences off their feet with his lightning-fast runs.
 "Mr. Butler revels in fluency and facility, splashing chords all over the keyboard and streaking through solos with machine-gun articulation," said The New York Times.
 "Boldly straddling the boundary between down-home funk and jazz improvisation," added Billboard.

-Vu-du Menz (AL 4872) was recorded in four days in January 2000 at Dockside Studios in southwest Louisiana.
-Although separated by 20 years in age, Harris and Butler are of one musical mind, communicating almost telepathically throughout the album's 15 songs (including 13 originals), which range in subject from timeless expressions of love to biting social commentary.
-The songs on vu-du Menz range from straight-ahead blues (Song Of The Pipelayer) to ragtime (If You Let A Man Kick You Once…) to New Orleans funk (Voodoo Man) to jazz (L'Espirit de James) to gospel (Didn't The Lord Deliver Daniel?).
-Harris' supple guitar playing and husky vocals perfectly blend with Butler's genre-defying piano playing and huge, soulful singing voice throughout each and every song on this tradition-based, forward-thinking album.
+Vu-du Menz was recorded in four days in January 2000 at Dockside Studios in southwest Louisiana.
+Although separated by 20 years in age, Harris and Butler were of one musical mind, communicating almost telepathically throughout the album's 15 songs (including 13 originals), expressing timeless emotions of love as well as biting social commentary.
+The songs on vu-du Menz ranged from straight-ahead blues (Song Of The Pipelayer) to ragtime (If You Let A Man Kick You Once…) to New Orleans funk (Voodoo Man) to jazz (L'Espirit de James) to gospel (Didn't The Lord Deliver Daniel?).
+Harris' supple guitar playing and husky vocals perfectly blended with Butler's genre-defying piano playing and huge, soulful singing voice throughout each and every song on this tradition-based, forward-thinking album.